Javascript is not enabled.

 7. Trash your old paperwork

 Take the time to get rid of old documents.
 It’s an easy way to get organized and prepare for a fresh start.
-But take care to hold on to real estate records for as long as you own your property and keep most tax records for up to three years from filing, Woroch says.
-When you do dispose of financial records, make sure to shred bank and credit card statements and anything with identifying information such as your Social Security number.
-Identity theft and financial fraud impacts millions of older adults per year and some of it stems from what fraudsters find in the mailbox and garbage.
-To put it in perspective, in 2022 412 US letter carriers were robbed and there were 38,500 reports of incidents involving mailboxes and mail theft.
-“Anything that has your Social Security number, your date of birth or account number should be shredded,” says Irwin.
+But take care to hold on to real estate records for as long as you own your property, and keep most tax records for up to three years from filing, Woroch says.
+When you do dispose of financial records, make sure to shred bank and credit card statements and anything with identifying information, such as your Social Security number.
+Identity theft and financial fraud impacts millions of older adults per year, and some of it stems from what fraudsters find in the mailbox and garbage.
+“Anything that has your Social Security number, date of birth or account numbers should be shredded,” says Irwin.
 “Shredding is super necessary to protect from fraud and ID theft.”

 Unlock Access to AARP Members Edition